Jonathan Mensah: Columbus Crew

 On 3 January 2017, it was announced that Major League Soccer club Columbus Crew had signed Jonathan as the fifth Designated Player in club history.
 He became the second DP on the Columbus roster at the time, alongside Federico Higuaín.
-It would later be revealed that Jonathan would be the highest-earning Ghanaian player in MLS, just ahead of David Accam, making nearly $850,000 for the first year of his deal.

-Prior to the season, Jonathan was named as part of the leadership council for Crew SC, alongside Federico Higuaín, Ethan Finlay, Justin Meram, and Josh Williams.
+Prior to the season, Jonathan was named as part of the leadership council for the Crew, alongside Federico Higuaín, Ethan Finlay, Justin Meram, and Josh Williams.
 The five collectively served as vice-captains behind captain Wil Trapp.
 Jonathan made his club debut on 4 March, playing the full ninety minutes in a season-opening 1–1 draw with Chicago Fire.
-He scored his first goal for Crew SC on 26 August, providing the winner in a 2–1 victory over FC Dallas, then notched his second for the club nearly a month later, part of a 3–2 victory over New York Red Bulls on 23 September.
+He scored his first goal for the Crew on 26 August, providing the winner in a 2–1 victory over FC Dallas, then notched his second for the club nearly a month later, part of a 3–2 victory over New York Red Bulls on 23 September.
 However, Jonathan's form during the season was strongly criticized, with even the player admitting that the season "wasn't great".
 He received two red cards, against Houston in March and Philadelphia in July, saw eleven total cards on the season, and committed multiple errors that were alleged to have led to goals.
-Despite these criticisms, he would remain an integral part of the Crew SC lineup, eventually starting all five playoff matches as Columbus were eliminated in the conference finals.
+Despite these criticisms, he would remain an integral part of the Crew's lineup, eventually starting all five playoff matches as Columbus were eliminated in the conference finals.
 Jonathan made 31 appearances in his first season in MLS, tallying two goals.

 Jonathan remained on the leadership council ahead of the 2018 season, this time joined by Ricardo Clark, Higuaín, Hector Jiménez, Zack Steffen, and Williams.
-He would see his contract bought down by the club in late January, meaning that Jonathan would no longer be considered a Designated Player and clearing the way for Milton Valenzuela to be acquired by Crew SC.
+He would see his contract bought down by the club in late January, meaning that Jonathan would no longer be considered a Designated Player and clearing the way for Milton Valenzuela to be acquired by Columbus.

 Prior to the 2020 season opener, Jonathan was named captain in his fourth season with the club, succeeding Trapp.
-Mensah played every single minute of every single match during the 2020 season; en route to an MLS Cup victory over the Seattle Sounders.
+Mensah played every single minute of every single match during the 2020 season; en route to an MLS Cup victory over Seattle Sounders FC.
 He led the club to their first trophy in twelve years, whilst also becoming the first African to captain his side to an MLS Cup.

-During the 2021 Columbus Crew season, Mensah scored 4 total goals across all competitions; including the game winner versus Atlanta United on 24 July.
+During the 2021 Columbus Crew season, Jonathan scored 4 total goals across all competitions; including the game winner versus Atlanta United FC on 24 July.

 San Jose Earthquakes

-On 10 February 2023, fellow MLS club, the San Jose Earthquakes announced they had acquired Jonathan from Columbus Crew for a fee of $200,000, possibly rising to $500,000, depending on his longevity with the Quakes.
+On 10 February 2023, the San Jose Earthquakes announced they had acquired Jonathan from the Columbus Crew for a fee of $200,000, possibly rising to $500,000, depending on his longevity with the Quakes.

+New England Revolution

+On 4 January 2024, Mensah reunited with former head coach Caleb Porter at New England Revolution, who he joined as a free agent after leaving San Jose at the end of their 2023 season.
+New England declined Jonathan's contract option following their 2024 season.